CrowdStrike/crimson-falcon/docs/UserManagement.md

 end

 api_instance = Falcon::UserManagement.new
-body = Falcon::DomainActionUserRolesRequest.new # DomainActionUserRolesRequest | All fields including CID, RoleID(s), User UUID and Action are required.
+body = Falcon::FlightcontrolapiGrantInput.new # FlightcontrolapiGrantInput | All fields including CID, RoleID(s), User UUID and Action are required.
 Allowed values for Action param include 'grant' and 'revoke'.

 begin
   # Grant or Revoke one or more role(s) to a user against a CID.
 User UUID, CID and Role ID(s) can be provided in request payload.
 Available Action(s) : grant, revoke